Why Cruise Brands Are Already Being Misunderstood by AI Search

 What KFO Means in Cruise Search

-AGR introduced KFO to describe a problem that traditional SEO does not solve well enough: not just whether a brand is discovered, but whether it is interpreted correctly once AI begins summarizing and comparing it.
+AGR introduced Knowledge Formation Optimization (KFO) to address a problem traditional SEO does not solve: not just whether a cruise brand is discovered, but whether AI systems have a coherent enough public record to understand, classify, compare, and describe it accurately.

 Why This Is a Commercial Problem